John Valery White

 Onwuachi-Willig was elected for a three-year term as a member of the LSAC Board of Trustees in June 2018 and currently serves on LSAC’s Investment Committee.

 He joined the LSAC Board as trustee-at-large in May 2019 for a two-year term, is a member of the Audit Committee, and serves as Board liaison to the Diversity, Equity, and Inclusion Committee.
 Paton holds undergraduate and law degrees from the University of Toronto, an MPhil in international relations from Cambridge, and master’s and doctoral degrees in law from Stanford.
-Called to the Ontario Bar in 1994, over the next decade, he practiced as a commercial litigation associate and partner, as justice and social policy advisor to the premier of Ontario, and as in-house counsel to PricewaterhouseCoopers LLP.
+Called to the Ontario Bar in 1994, over the next decade he practiced as a commercial litigation associate and partner, as justice and social policy advisor to the Premier of Ontario, and as in-house counsel to PricewaterhouseCoopers LLP.
 He has held academic and administrative positions in both the U.S. and Canada.
-Paton was inaugural vice provost at the University of the Pacific in Sacramento, Stockton, and San Francisco (2012-2013); professor of law and director of the Ethics Across the Professions initiative at McGeorge School of Law, University of the Pacific (2008-2014); and assistant professor at Queen’s University Faculty of Law (2004-2008).
+Paton was inaugural vice provost at the University of the Pacific in Sacramento, Stockton, and San Francisco (2012-2013); professor of law and director of the Ethics Across the Professions initiative at McGeorge School of Law, University of the Pacific (2008-2014); and assistant professor in the Faculty of Law at Queen’s University (2004-2008).

 Ann Killian Perry

-Aviam Soifer received his law degree from Yale Law School in 1972.
+Aviam Soifer (elected; term expires May 2022) received his law degree from Yale Law School in 1972.
 He also holds B.A. cum laude (1969) and master of urban studies (1972) degrees from Yale.

 While in law school, he served as an editor of the Yale Law Journal, a director of the Law School Film Society, and a director of the Legal Services Organization.
 He helped to found the C.V.H.
 Project, representing people in Connecticut’s largest mental hospital.
-After graduating, he clerked for then Federal District Court Judge Jon O. Newman in Connecticut from 1972-1973.
+After graduating, he clerked for then-Federal District Court Judge Jon O. Newman in Connecticut from 1972-73.